hypo69/hypo/docs/gemini/set 0/en/consultant/src/scenario/README.md

 ```
 ```

 **NOTE:** The complete improved code is significantly longer than the provided example.
-The above demonstrates the structure and principles of the changes, but the full implementation requires filling in the missing functions, classes, and error handling logic.
+The above demonStartes the structure and principles of the changes, but the full implementation requires filling in the missing functions, classes, and error handling logic.
 The `...` placeholders in the original code represent substantial portions of the code that need to be addressed.
 Please provide the full code for complete optimization.